epfldata/sc-public/list-dsl/README.md

 In addition to lowering `ArrayBuffer` to `Array` and constructing memory management nodes, there are still language mismatches between Scala and C. For example, in Scala `if` statements can return values, whereas in C `if` statements can only have `Unit` (`void`) type (to be more precise conditionals `cond ? thenp : elsep` can return values other than `void` but we do not want to generate these expressions).
+Furthermore, the data structures of Scala core library should also be transformed to their corresponding C version.
-To do so SC provides the `CoreLanguageToC` transformer.
-Furthermore, for numeric types a similar transformation should be performed.
-This is achieved by chaining `CIntTransformation` in the transformation pipeline.
+To do so SC provides the `ScalaCoreToC` transformer which should be added in the transformation pipeline.

 ### Generating C Syntax